 The Printer Icon should now be visible on the Desktop of your computer.

-The built-in Printer Troubleshooter as available on your computer might help in fixing this problem.
+The built-in Printer Troubleshooter as available in Windows might help in fixing this problem.

 1. Go to Settings > System > Troubleshoot > Other Troubleshooters.